baharev/sdopt-tearing/docs/index.rst

    but as a NetworkX DiGraph

-The expression tree of the equations are `symbolically manipulated
+The expression trees of the equations are `symbolically manipulated
 <http://docs.sympy.org/latest/tutorial/manipulation.html>`_  with `SymPy
 <http://www.sympy.org/>`_ to **determine which variables can be explicitly and
 safely eliminated from which equations.** An example for unsafe elimination is